Marty67/martys-twitter-bot/README.md

 @BotMort

-A twitter bot using npm twit package.
+A twitter bot using the twit npm package.